-The automotive industry is changing with self-driving cars, companies such as Uber entering the field and the decline of oil-dependent vehicles.
+Auto industry change is upon us with self-driving cars, companies such as Uber entering the field, and the decline of oil-dependent vehicles.

 To that point, I am sure many of you are familiar with the shocking stories and downfalls of three highly successful companies: Blockbuster, Kodak and Xerox.